sandiphonemyint/Terraform-cicd-PJ/README.md

-# Globally Autoscaling Web Service on Google Cloud
+# Globally Autoscaling Web Service on Google Cloud (Interstellar Themed)

 This Terraform project deploys a globally autoscaling web service on Google Cloud Platform, inspired by the movie *Interstellar*.
 It demonstrates concepts such as: